-You should always call 000 straight away if there’s an emergency – like if you smell a gas leak, or if there’s any risk to someone’s life or property (you can find more details about that here).
+You should always call 000 straight away if there’s an emergency – like if you smell a gas leak, or if there’s any risk to someone’s life or property (you can find more details on our emergencies and outages page).

 If your power or gas goes out, or there’s a fault, contacting your distributor is usually the best place to start.
 If there’s an outage, they’ll usually be able to tell you when your power or gas should be back up and running.

 There are a couple of things that’ll affect the cost of installation, including the state you live in and the distributor in your area.
 We’ll also let you know what the fees will be when you apply.
 For more on the fees related to meter installations, alterations and abolishment, see our latest fees table (PDF 199 KB).

 You’ll need to get your electrical paperwork submitted as soon as you can, and make sure there’s clear access to the electricity meter box.
 We can let the meter provider and/or your distributor know the connection’s urgent – but keep in mind, they’re booked weeks in advance, so there’s no real way to fast track the process.

-You’ll need to fill in the Gas Application form as soon as you can, and make sure the site is at lock-up, completely clean and free of debris.
+You’ll need to fill in the online gas application form. as soon as you can, and make sure the site is at lock-up, completely clean and free of debris.
 Then, give us a call on 1300 132 480 to let us know when the handover is scheduled to happen – we can let the distributor know the connection’s urgent, but keep in mind they’re booked weeks in advance, so there’s no real way to fast track the process.

-Sometimes, a network field crew need to go onsite along with the electrical contractor to perform works that couldn’t be done otherwise – they may need to disconnect an overhead supply, or connect a new underground connection.
+Sometimes, a network field crew will need to go to the site along with the electrical contractor to perform works that couldn’t be done otherwise.
+For example, they may need to disconnect an overhead supply, or connect a new underground connection.
 The appointment date and time will be pre-booked.